A budget is a plan for how you’ll spend your money, including limits for spending on certain things.

-An app or spreadsheet can be a great resource, but a notebook and pen can work as well.
-Whatever you choose, make sure it’s something you can keep track of and update over time if you need to.
+An app or online budgeting tool can be a great resource, but a spreadsheet or a notebook and pen can work too.
+Whatever you choose, make sure it’s something you can keep track of and update.

 2. Note your income and expenses

-Then, looking at your bank statements or transaction history for the last three months, work out your average total amount of spending.
-By comparing your income and your expenses, you'll see if you're living beyond your means or if you've got money left over.
+Then, looking at your bank statements or transaction history for the last 3 months, work out your average monthly spend.
+By comparing your income and expenses, you'll see if you're living beyond your means or if you've got money left over.

 It can be helpful to put your expenses into categories so you can see specific areas where you may be overspending.
-These categories should include regular outgoings like:
+Include regular outgoings like: